nvtkaszpir/prusa-connect-camera-script/README.md

 ## Requirements

-- depending on the device you may need to enable camera in the `raspi-config`
+- (Raspberry Pi) depending on the device you may need to enable camera in the `raspi-config`, aslo I recommend some modern operating system (for example standard Raspberry Pi OS Lite)
 - for USB cameras please install `fswebcam` package
 - generic system packages:
   - `bash` 5.x (what year is it?)